agombolay/ahcg2017_starterpipeline/README.md

 ## Mission Statement
 To create robust and validated computational pipeline to detect cancer before symptoms become apparent
 Dr. Vannberg's idea for mission statement: Create a yearly non-invasive preventive test for cancer to save lives

+Our project involves exome sequencing with 200-250X coverage.
+The DNA will be derived from nanovesicles to yield high molecular DNA.
+The most updated version of the computational pipeline can be found at the following link:

 ## Liquid Biopsy Companies
 * [GRAIL](https://grail.com/science/)